OpenAssetIO/OpenAssetIO/doc/decisions/DR023-Manager-capability-introspection.md

 guarantee that data is available for all entities (the design of `resolve` is a soft failure), it simply informs the Host that any given Manager at least declares support of that data at an implementation level.
-Makingn this trade-off feel a reasonable compromise given the benefits of up-front knowledge, and complexity reduction.
+Making this trade-off feel a reasonable compromise given the benefits of up-front knowledge, and complexity reduction.

 If precise, advanced entity-specific introspection is needed for